reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 # Now

 Let's have a look at another merqury folder where I have ran a merqury evaluation for your species but after I ran purge_dups on it.
 This means you are going to have plot files for the purged primary assembly, and for the haplotigs assembly.
-The results file of this run should be in /home/unbuntu/Shared/Data/<your_species>/merqury_purged
+The results files of this run should be in `~/Share/Data/<your_species>/merqury/merqury_purged`.

 Take your time and have a look at it all.
 Then dicuss with your team and answer in your presentation: